Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Methodology

-\item \texttt{get\_candidate\_filenames()}: This function retrieves a list of potentially relevant files based on their semantic similarity to the bug report from the previous step (Section \ref{step_a}).
+\item { \texttt{get\_candidate\_filenames()}}: This function retrieves a list of potentially relevant files based on their semantic similarity to the bug report from the previous step (Section \ref{step_a}).
 The LLM can leverage this list as an initial pool of candidates, especially when the bug report does not provide any clues.

-\item \texttt{get\_method\_signatures\_of\_a\_file()}: Once a file is identified, this function enables the model to inspect the file’s high-level structure by retrieving all method signatures defined within it.
+\item { \texttt{get\_method\_signatures\_of\_a\_file()}}: Once a file is identified, this function enables the model to inspect the file’s high-level structure by retrieving all method signatures defined within it.
 This helps the LLM determine whether the file's responsibilities align with the bug report.

-\item \texttt{get\_method\_body()}: To evaluate a method's implementation, the model can call this function to retrieve the body of a given method.
+\item { \texttt{get\_method\_body()}}: To evaluate a method's implementation, the model can call this function to retrieve the body of a given method.
 This allows a deeper inspection of whether the method may be related to the described issue. \end{enumerate}

-At each iteration, the model can iteratively “reason” about what information is currently available, determine what additional data is required, and then “act” by invoking one of these functions.
-The outcome of the function call is integrated into the LLM’s internal reasoning in the next iteration.
-This iterative loop continues until the model either reaches the maximum allowed number of steps or gathers sufficient information to generate a ranked list of suspicious files.
+At each iteration, the model can “reason” about what information is currently available, determine what additional data is required, and then “act” by invoking one of these functions.
+The outcome of the function call is integrated into the LLM’s internal reasoning in the subsequent iteration.
+Since function calls issued by the LLM may contain errors, such as supplying incorrect parameters like non-existent filenames or method signatures, GenLoc incorporates an iteration-time recovery step.
+When no exact match is found, GenLoc either provides tentative options (e.g., all file paths sharing the same base filename or the closest method signatures using Damerau–Levenshtein distance \cite{zhao2019string}) or returns explicit feedback indicating that the requested element does not exist in the code base.
+This mechanism guides the LLM in handling mistakes (e.g, typos or incomplete names) by recovering the intended file or method, or preventing it from producing non-existent ones.